jaredpar/jaredpar.github.io/_posts/2009-01-12-dvorak-keyboard-is-it-really-faster-gasp.md

 ---
 layout: post
 ---
-Most people discover I???m a Dvorak user because they???re in my office, attempt to drive during a conversation and find they are typing gibberish.
-I take the keyboard, hit CTRL+LEFT_SHIFT and they???re on their way again.
+Most people discover I'm a Dvorak user because they're in my office, attempt to drive during a conversation and find they are typing gibberish.
+I take the keyboard, hit CTRL+LEFT_SHIFT and they're on their way again.
 Well at least until they open up a new window.
 It usually leads to a conversation about how I like Dvorak.
-And most importantly ??? ???is it really faster than QWERTY????
+And most importantly ' 'is it really faster than QWERTY'?

-I???ve been using a [Dvorak
+I've been using a [Dvorak
 keyboard](http://en.wikipedia.org/wiki/Dvorak_Simplified_Keyboard) for 4 years
 now.
-If you???re not familiar with Dvorak, it???s an alternative keyboard layout designed to be better in QWERTY in both efficiency and speed back in 1936.
+If you're not familiar with Dvorak, it's an alternative keyboard layout designed to be better in QWERTY in both efficiency and speed back in 1936.
 Other benefits are also associated with it such as ergonomics, reduced typos, etc.  In my experience I find developers are much more keenly interested in